-Carol H. Cunningham retired to Gold Canyon with her husband Ray in 2014 after 40 years of experience as a civil engineer specializing in planning, licensing, developing, evaluating and valuing conventional and pumped storage hydroelectric projects.
-Carol holds a BS and MS in Civil Engineering from the Massachusetts Institute of Technology, and, in 1970, she was awarded the Richard Lee Russell for distinguished academic achievement.
-The last 14 years of her career, Carol lived and worked in the Philippines where she and Ray founded and continue to operate Dam Good Stuff, Inc, a Fair Trade-certified company, which makes high-end fashion jewelry while providing livelihood opportunities for women and relocated families in San Roque, The Philippines.
+Carol H. Cunningham retired in 2014 after 40 years of experience as a civil engineer specializing in planning, licensing, and developing hydroelectric projects internationally.
+Carol holds a BS and MS in Civil Engineering from the Massachusetts Institute of Technology.
+The last 14 years of her career, Carol lived and worked in the Philippines, where she founded and continues to operate Dam Good Stuff, Inc, a Fair Trade-certified company, which makes high-end fashion jewelry while providing livelihood opportunities for women and relocated families in the Philippines.

-Tim Miklaucic is the CEO of Cordoba Music Group, Inc., a guitar manufacturer, distributor and retailer based in Santa Monica, CA. Other divisions include Cordoba Guitars, Guild Guitars and Guitar Salon International, which represents the best vintage and master-built contemporary nylon string guitars in the world.
+Tim Miklaucic is the CEO of Cordoba Music Group, Inc., a global guitar manufacturer, distributor, and retailer based in Santa Monica, CA. Divisions include Cordoba Guitars, Guild Guitars, and Guitar Salon International, which represents the best vintage and master-built contemporary nylon string guitars in the world.
 Tim has been a NAMM member since 2003 and is also a member of the Alliance of Independent Music Merchants.
-He holds a B.A. in philosophy/chemistry from UCSD and attended graduate school at UCLA.
+In 2010 Tim founded the GSI Foundation to promote music education in the public school system.

-A native Tucsonan, Joe Millstone graduated in 1973 from University of Arizona qualified for pre-med in Biological Sciences and earned his science education certification two years later.
-Joe taught science and math in the gifted and talented middle-school program in TUSD for six years.
-In the mid-1980s, Joe became a commercial real estate broker with CB Richard Ellis and Grubb and Ellis for ten years apiece before becoming a consultant.
+A native Tucsonan, Joe Millstone taught science and math in the gifted and talented middle school program in TUSD for six years.
+In the mid-1980s, he became a commercial real estate broker with CB Richard Ellis and Grubb and Ellis for ten years apiece before becoming a consultant.
 In 2001, Joe earned the coveted CCIM Designation for Commercial Investment Real Estate.
-Joe and wife Michelle also raised three music-loving children while maintaining an active role in the Avanim Rock Band at Temple Emanu El in Tucson.
+Joe maintains an active role in the Avanim Rock Band at Temple Emanu El in Tucson.
 Joe is a competitive swimmer, triathlete, and dedicated grandfather, splitting his time between Tucson and Los Angeles.

-Diane Quevedo served as a teacher, Title I Project Assistant and Elementary Principal for a total of 38 years in Tucson Unified School District.
-Schools included Safford, Carrillo, Drachman Primary Magnet, Grijalva, and Bloom where as Principal she partnered with Lead Guitar to pioneer a new model for the program which trained all K–5 classroom teachers in the school to play and teach guitar to their own class.
-Seeing Lead Guitar “put a smile on students’ faces and hope in the hearts” inspired Diane to join the Lead Guitar Board when she retired.
+Diane Quevedo served as a teacher, Title I Project Assistant, and Elementary Principal for a total of 38 years in Tucson Unified School District.
+Schools included Safford, Carrillo, Drachman Primary Magnet, Grijalva, and Bloom, where, as principal, she partnered with Lead Guitar to pioneer a new model for the program: training all K–5 classroom teachers in the school to play and teach guitar to their own classes.
+Seeing Lead Guitar “put a smile on students’ faces and hope in their hearts” inspired Diane to join the Lead Guitar board when she retired.

-Marc Sandroff is co-founder of Lead Guitar.
-He is a Managing Director of Cadre Partners, LLC, an alternative investment and management services firm.
+Marc Sandroff is co-founder of Lead Guitar and Managing Director of Cadre Partners, LLC, an alternative investment and management services firm.
 Over the last 30 years, he has been involved with numerous entrepreneurial companies as President and a founding member of their management teams.
-Over the course of his career, he has served in executive leadership roles including principal, chief executive, board chairman, board director, board member and management advisor.
 Along the way, he has worked with over 70 operating companies, participated in more than 120 real estate ventures, and has consistently demonstrated his ability to fuel a company’s growth and optimal performance.
 Marc credits his mastery of the classical guitar in his late teens for building the determination and focus needed to become a successful businessman.